- In the book SAP Nation 2.0, Vinnie Mirchandani estimated the total annual spend in the overall SAP ecosystem.

 “Firms like Forrester, Gartner and IDC often 10-40 analysts who cover different aspects of a large technology vendor like SAP, but they do not often employ integrative models.
 I had to reach out to several analysts to help validate small segments of my model of the SAP economy.
 Other market analysts were more defensive.
 One question why I was even modeling the SAP economy when I am “not a full time analyst.”
 Another declined saying it is a “sensitive topic.”
 Customers should expect analysts to take more of the customer perspective as they cover SAP and the ERP marketplace and to better weaver the research their silos.”

 All of these analyst firms receive large amounts of money from SAP.
-Therefore, as SAP is their client, any analysis which investigates the spend of their client, which may open up the ecosystem to criticism is declared a “sensitive topic.”
+Therefore, as SAP is their client, any analysis that investigates the spend of their client, which may open up the ecosystem to criticism is declared a “sensitive topic.”
 That is sensitive to their bottom line!
-This is in line with what we covered in depth in the book Gartner and the Magic Quadrant, that Gartner is not a true research entity but rather a faux research entity that sells faux research to companies that don’t know what research is.
+This is in line with what we covered in-depth in the book Gartner and the Magic Quadrant, that Gartner is not a true research entity but rather a faux research entity that sells faux research to companies that don’t know what research is.

 Financial Bias Disclosure